Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

 There are two types of regular memberships for the Kanagawa Philharmonic Orchestra.

-- I heard that you can still become a regular member of the Kanagawa Philharmonic Orchestra.
-Could you tell me about some of the distinctive concerts?
+A booklet that gives you a complete understanding of the Kanagawa Philharmonic Orchestra: "2024-2025 Concert Schedule"-I heard that you can still become a regular member of the Kanagawa Philharmonic Orchestra.
+Could you tell me about some of their distinctive concerts?

-Sakakibara: First up from the Prefectural Masterpiece Series is "Ah, Showa Retro Classics!" to be held at the Prefectural Hall on Saturday, May 25, 2024.
-It is a project that Ryusuke Numajiri, the music director of the Kanagawa Philharmonic Orchestra, suggested and I wholeheartedly agreed to.
-It will feature masterpieces such as "Madonna's Jewels," "Dance of Time," and the waltz "Gold and Silver," which were often played when we were children but are rarely played now.
+Sakakibara: First up in the Prefectural Masterpiece Series is "Ah, Showa Retro Classics!", which will be held at the Prefectural Hall on Saturday, May 25, 2024.
+It's a project that Ryusuke Numajiri, the music director of the Kanagawa Philharmonic Orchestra, suggested, and I wholeheartedly agreed.
+It features a selection of classic pieces that were often performed when we were children but are rarely performed today, such as "Madonna's Jewels," "Dance of Time," and the waltz "Gold and Silver."

-- It would be nice to choose one of the three halls and become a regular member, and then purchase additional concert tickets later.
+- It would also be nice to choose one from each of the three halls, become a regular member, and then purchase additional concert tickets later.
 Thank you!

 Kanagawa Philharmonic Orchestra